plvu99/Impact-of-Salary-Hikes-on-Employee-Attrition/README.md

 ### 2. Employee satisfaction is a strong retention driver

 Two variables significantly reduce attrition risk:
-- job satisfaction
+- Job satisfaction
-- work-life balance
+- Work-life balance

 Employees who feel engaged and supported in their roles are much more likely to remain with the organization.

 ### 3. Career growth and long-term incentives matter

 The analysis shows strong retention effects for:
-- stock options
+- Stock options
-- job level progression
+- Job level progression
-- longer tenure
+- Longer tenure

 Employees who see long-term growth opportunities are less likely to leave.